 Using the Policy Manager Browser Client

-The browser client version of the Policy Manager lets you manage the gateway using a standard Web browser.
+The browser client version of the Policy Manager allows you to manage the using a standard web browser.

-The browser client version of the Policy Manager lets you manage the
+The browser client version of the Policy Manager allows you to manage the

 Yes] to the browser and Java plug-in security dialogs on first use of the browser client version of the Policy Manager.

-For more information about running the browser client, see Start the Policy Manager.
+For more information on running the browser client, see Start the Policy Manager.

 Browser Client Differences